Sfilosha/goit-pycore-final/README.md

-# 🤖 **Final Project:** Assistant Bot (CLI)
+# 🤖 Final Project: Assistant Bot (CLI) - Simple

 Your personal terminal assistant for managing contacts and notes.
-Built with Python, featuring a modern and intuitive Command Line Interface (CLI).
+Built with Python, featuring a blazing-fast, linear Command Line Interface (CLI) designed for power users.

 ---